 The core of the rotation also returned intact, with redemptive pitchers Dennis Martinez and Pascual Perez coming back from strong seasons as they appeared to have dealt with substance abuse issues.
 Veteran Bryn Smith returned for his 9th season as an Expo, although he created some anxiety when he was charged in spring training with soliciting a prostitute, who was in fact an undercover police officer taking part in a sting operation.
 To replace Dopson, Dombrowski traded some of the Expos' strong bullpen (Jeff Parrett, along with Floyd Youmans) for veteran Kevin Gross, with the hope that Tim Burke and Andy McGaffigan would return to their 1987 performance level.
 Together, these moves left the fifth spot of the Expos rotation to be won by one of their hot prospects: either Randy Johnson, or Mark Gardner or Brian Holman.
 None of the three would prove to be fully ready.

-After winning the first game of the season with a walk-off walk by Raines with bases full, and then winning their first two series, the Expos quickly stalled at the .500 mark.
+After winning the first game of the season with a walk-off walk by Raines with the bases full, and then winning their first two series, the Expos quickly stalled at the .500 mark.
 Rookie Randy Johnson dropped to 0-4, allowing a whopping 26 walks in 29 2/3 innings, losing his spot in the starting rotation.
 Holman did not fare much better: his WHIP ballooned to 1.55, losing his last start as the team dropped two games below .500 at 21-23.
 Making things worse was the fact that Perez, who had served a drug-related suspension in spring training, started the year 0-7.
 Dombrowski decided to pull the trigger on May 25th, in a move that was unusual for the organization.
 He dealt three of the Expos best prospects, including Johnson and Holman (the third was Gene Harris, another rookie who started the year with the team after jumping from AA), to the Seattle Mariners to get All-Star Mark Langston, who was heading for free agency at the end of the season.
 The move quickly payed off.
-The Expos won six of Langston's first eight start and reached first place on June 26th, a position they would not relinquish before August.
-Perhaps no other game epitomized the hot streak more than that played against the Cincinnati Reds, at the Big O, on Saturday July 22nd, on national television.
-The Expos were trailing, 5-1, in the bottom of the 9th against closer John Franco, but hit two home runs, a three-run pinch-hit blow by Rex Hudler and another two-run shot by Garcia, to win the game, 6-5.
+The Expos won six of Langston's first eight starts and reached first place on June 26th, a position they would not relinquish before August.
+Perhaps no other game epitomized the hot streak more than that played against the Cincinnati Reds, at the Big O, on Saturday July 22nd, on national television as the "Game of the Week".
+The Expos were trailing 5-1 in the bottom of the 9th against closer John Franco, but hit two home runs, a three-run pinch-hit blow by Rex Hudler and another two-run shot by Garcia, to win the game, 6-5.

 The biggest culprit of the meltdown was by far the offense.
 After August 2nd, the Expos had the worst offense in the whole major leagues, scoring only 3.23 runs per game.
 Whereas Raines continued to generate offense with a .395 on-base percentage and 41 stolen bases, none of the other big three (Galarraga, Brooks and Wallach) could manage an OPS over .800.
 The Expos finished 2nd in on-base percentage, but only 8th in the league in slugging.
-While the Expos had some success with Raines hitting in the clean-up spot, the RBIs did not follow, and the Martinez/Nixon platoon could not sustain enough on-base percentage to continue the experiment (although they did generate enough speed to help the Expos regain first place in stolen bases).
+While they had some success with Raines hitting in the clean-up spot, the RBIs did not follow, and the Martinez/Nixon platoon could not sustain enough on-base percentage to continue the experiment (although they did generate enough speed to help the Expos regain first place in stolen bases).
 They attempted to generate additional offense by calling up two promising rookie outfielders from the minor leagues, Larry Walker and Marquis Grissom, but Walker only hit .170 in 20 games, and Grissom hit only .257.
 No surprising performance could be found at the bottom of the lineup, except perhaps for the 76 walks (25 IBB) by Spike Owen.
 The lack of offense was put under the spotlight on August 22nd, when a 22-inning marathon against the Los Angeles Dodgers was not long enough for the Expos to score a single run, producing one of the longest 1-0 games in history.
 Dennis Martinez was charged with the loss in a rare relief appearance, in what would be the longest game in team history.
 The bottom-line of the 1989 season would repeat those of the past years: despite having the best leadoff hitter in the National League in Raines, the Expos offense could not outperform the league average.